Holidays

 36. Pinot Cranberry Sauce

 Another great take on cranberry sauce is a modern version made with pinot noir.
 Use the wine, your cranberries and a mixture of brown sugar, honey, orange juice and rosemary to make a warming, wine-infused sauce.
-Don’t forget the cinnamon stick and spices to give this dish all the fall vibes.
+Don’t forget the cinnamon stick and spices to give this Thanksgiving side all the fall vibes.

 37. Roasted Beets